South Ward School (Bellefonte, Pennsylvania)

-The South Ward School is an historic, American school building that is located in Bellefonte, Centre County, Pennsylvania.
+The South Ward School is an historic school building in Bellefonte, Centre County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 Built in 1887, this historic structure is a large, two-story, Victorian, eclectic brick building that measures one hundred feet by fifty feet, has a hip roof, and has Italianate and Queen Anne design elements.
 The building features a three-story bell tower with a steeply pitched hipped roof.
 The building has been converted to apartments.

-It was added to the National Register of Historic Places in 1978.